Robin-J-Schwarz/Robin-J-Schwarz.github.io/_posts/2023-04-17-face_recognition.md

 Norm of the test dataset of images containing a face and an example of a correctly classified image with a face:
 ![Norm](/assets/image/findeFaces/IdentifiedFace.png)

 Using this application we are now able to find a face in a bigger image using a kernel which scans the image and compares each cutout to the middle image.
-The cutout where the norm is minimal receives the highest probability to contain the face.
+The cutout where the norm is minimal receives the highest probability to contain

 Skyline image where the face should be found:
 ![Skyline](/assets/image/findeFaces/Skylinebild.png)